cyqsimon/dog/man/dog.1.md

 `--class=CLASS`
 : Network class of the DNS record being queried (`IN`, `CH`, `HS`)

 By default, dog will request A records using the system default resolver.
-At least one domain name must be passed — dog will not automatically query the root nameservers.
+At least one domain name must be passed - dog will not automatically query the root nameservers.

-Query options passed in using a command-line option, such as ‘`--query lookup.dog`’ or ‘`--type MX`’, or as plain arguments, such as ‘`lookup.dog`’ or ‘`MX`’. dog will make an intelligent guess as to what plain arguments mean (`MX` is quite clearly a type), which makes it easier to compose ad-hoc queries quickly.
+Query options passed in using a command-line option, such as `--query lookup.dog` or `--type MX`, or as plain arguments, such as `lookup.dog` or `MX`. dog will make an intelligent guess as to what plain arguments mean (`MX` is quite clearly a type), which makes it easier to compose ad-hoc queries quickly.
 If precision is desired, use the long-form options.

 If more than one domain, type, nameserver, or class is specified, dog will perform one query for each combination, and display the combined results in a table.
 For example, passing three type arguments and two domain name arguments will send six requests.